tamphi/ast/README.md

  ## Contact
-If you have a question, please bring up an issue (preferred) or send me an email yuangong@mit.edu.
+If you have a question, please bring up an issue (preferred) or send me an email thp29@drexel.edu.